 Tynemouth is one of the many monasteries where the lands and revenues are acquired by the king and its prior and monks pensioned off.
 The lands of Tynemouthshire which belonged to the monastery are quite scattered and often remote from the monastery itself.
 They include the village of Benwell to the west of Newcastle.

 A Thomas Bell operates salt pans for the Prior of Durham at Howdon on Tyne, a reminder that the church is heavily involved in industrial concerns, which include coal mining, across the region.

-Durham Priory, part of the Cathedral of Durham is the most powerful and wealthy monastery in the region.
-It ceased to operate from today with its revenues handed over to the king by the Prior, Hugh Whitehead.
+Durham Priory, based at the Cathedral of Durham is the most powerful and wealthy monastery in the region.
+It ceased to operate as a priory from today with its revenues handed over to the king by the Prior, Hugh Whitehead.
 Priory lands across Durham will be sold off to private individuals.
-The Dissolution of the monasteries has the most revolutionary and far-reaching impact on land ownership in the North since the Norman Conquest.
+The Dissolution of the monasteries has the most revolutionary and far-reaching impact on land ownership in the north since the Norman Conquest.

 King Henry marries Anne of Cleves on January 6 in the hope of creating strong ties with German Lutherans.
 However, Anne is not to the king’s liking and he divorces her on July 9.